-Nano is a digital currency that is decentralized, fee-less, and designed to provide a simple peer-to-peer transfer of value.
+Nano is a digital currency that is decentralised, fee-less, and designed to provide a simple peer-to-peer transfer of value.
 A no-frills digital currency with zero fees, fast transaction times, and great accessibility.

 The currency was originally called ‘Raiblocks’ before rebranding to ‘Nano’ in 2017.